Chart Color Schemes

 Health performance in Ballarat East - Warrenheip is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Ballarat East - Warrenheip faces significant health challenges, affecting both younger and older residents.
+Ballarat East - Warrenheip faces significant health challenges, with various conditions affecting both younger and older residents.

-Private health cover stands at approximately 52%, or around 5,198 people, which is higher than the average SA2 area.
-Mental health issues and arthritis are the most prevalent conditions, impacting 12.8% and 10.2% of residents respectively.
-Conversely, 57.1% reported having no medical ailments, compared to 62.3% in Rest of Vic..
-The area has a higher proportion of seniors aged 65 and over, at 21.6% (2,145 people), than the Rest of Vic., which stands at 17.8%.
-Health outcomes among seniors present similar challenges to those faced by the general population.
+The private health cover rate stands at approximately 52%, slightly higher than the average SA2 area (~5,198 people).
+Mental health issues and arthritis are the most prevalent medical conditions, impacting 12.8% and 10.2% of residents respectively.
+However, 57.1% report being free from medical ailments, compared to 62.3% in Rest of Vic..
+The area has a higher proportion of seniors aged 65 and over at 21.6% (2,145 people), compared to the state average of 17.8%.
+Health outcomes among seniors are challenging but generally align with the overall population's health profile.

 Frequently Asked Questions - Health